bowman2001/perplexdoc/content/doc/basic/horizontal-rule/index.md

 *** or ---
 ```

 The horizontal rule is depicted by three asterisks or three hyphens at the beginning of a line.
-It’s possible to separate the characters by one space: `* * *` or `- - -`.
-They may be indented by up to three spaces.
+We may separate the characters by one space: `* * *` or `- - -` or indent them by up to three spaces.
 No other characters are allowed to follow on the same line.

 ## Layout